timawesomeness/python-tutorials/1/README.md

 This code does several things.
 Read through it and explain to yourself what each line does.
 You should be able to figure it out even though we haven't explained everything.

 Let's look at the while loop.
-Python checks the condition (`counter < 5`), and if true, runs the code block, then checks the condition, etc. until the condition is false.
+Python checks the condition (`counter < 5`), and if true, runs the code block, then checks the condition, runs the code block, etc. until the condition is false.

 Run the code, it should output the previous `math isn't broken` and the following: